jerryfishzz/react-16.8/README.md

 # Handy Test

-A multi-choice self-test app.
+A multichoice self-test app.
 Write down your study notes then review them.
 Don't worry about you will forget.

 ## Installation